-Since most of us love our privacy and dislike censorship, it becomes crucial for us to learn how to hide our IP address to make our data safe and secure.
+Since most of us love our privacy and dislike censorship, it becomes crucial for us to learn how to hide our IP addresses to make our data safe and secure.

 The most common way to hide our IP address is by using a VPN (Virtual Private Network), a software service that encrypts all of the data sent to and from the internet and routes it through a VPN server to another location.
 These VPN services are pocket friendly and cost you a mere amount of money to access hundreds and thousands of servers across the globe.

 A VPN will hide your real IP address and make you indistinguishable from all the other users, ensuring anonymity because your online activity cannot be traced back.

 Another way of hiding and protecting the IP address is by connecting to a different network to change your IP address.
 If you feel that the IP address you are using is being compromised, blocked, or tracked by someone, you can change your network to get a new one.

 For this, you can connect your device to a public or a private Wifi network or use your smartphone’s mobile data collection.
 But while using this method, one has to be careful as public Wifi and open networks are a hunting ground for the hackers who take undue advantage of the lack of encryption.

 So this method is not so highly recommended, and one can go on with the sites like TOR or use a NAT firewall to hide the IP address as these sites are encrypted and have authentication. access to the admin username and password for your IP address, from here.
 There are numerous other ways to hide your IP address, and you can use them at your convenience.